welvet/SillyTavern-MessageSummarize/README.md

 - To re-summarize a message, click the "Quote" icon in the message button menu.
 - To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
 - To summarize an existing chat, go to the config and click the "Summarize Chat" button next to the "Summarization" section (two curved arrows).
+- To only summarize certain characters in a group chat, open the group chat edit menu and scroll down to the member list.
+Click the glowing "brain" icon to toggle whether that character will be automatically summarized (if you have auto-summarization enabled).

 ### Notable Features
+- Configuration profiles: save and load different configurations profiles and set one to be auto-loaded for each character.
+- Popout config menu: customize summarization settings, injection settings, and auto-summarization message inclusion criteria.
 - Handles swiping, editing, and deleting messages.
-- Popout config menu - customize summarization settings, injection settings, and auto-summarization message inclusion criteria.
-- Configuration profiles - save and load different configurations profiles and set one to be auto-loaded for each character.
 - Summaries are optionally displayed in small text below each message, colored according to their status:
   - Green: Included in short-term memory
   - Blue: Marked for long-term memory (included in short-term or long-term memory)